 Neutral Colours and Materials

-Add some boho-chic by bringing in macrame style wall coverings and shelving options, or furnish your home using cream coloured furniture and seating options.
-Jute rugs, linens and twine are all ideals for home decor trends that won’t go out of style.
+Add some boho-chic by bringing in macrame-style wall coverings and shelving options, or furnish your home using cream-coloured furniture and seating options.
+Jute rugs, linens and twine are all ideas for home decor trends that won’t go out of style.

 I would love to know what your favourite design trends are!